mohammed-salah-zidane/ImagePerformer/README.md

 /// A repository responsible for fetching images from a specified URL. class ImageRepository: ImageRepositoryProtocol {
-    private let imageURL: URL
+    // The URL of the image to fetch. private let imageURL: URL
-    private static let cache = NSCache<NSURL, UIImage>()
+    // A static cache to store fetched images. private static let cache = NSCache<NSURL, UIImage>()

     /// Initializes a new instance of `ImageRepository`.